rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 **The tutorials are being rewritten [on the v2 branch](https://github.com/rust-embedded/rust-raspi3-OS-tutorials/tree/rewrite_for_v2), so please have a look from time to time.
 The master branch will only receive updates if something breaks.**

+The rewrite also supports both, the Raspberry Pi 3 and the **Raspberry Pi 4**!

 _Cheers,
 Andre_